 A potential conflict of interest may arise as a result of IR+M's portfolio managers' management of the Income Fund and other accounts, which, in theory, may allow them to allocate investment opportunities in a way that favors other accounts over the Income Fund.
 This conflict of interest may be exacerbated to the extent that IR+M or its portfolio managers receive, or expect to receive, greater compensation from their management of certain other accounts, that have higher base fee rates or incentives fees, than from the Income Fund.
-Notwithstanding this theoretical conflict of interest, it is IR+M's policy to manage each account based on its investment objectives and related restrictions and, as discussed above, IR+M has adopted policies and procedures reasonably designed to allocate investment objectives and related restrictions.
+Notwithstanding this theoretical conflict of interest, it is IR+M's policy to manage each account based on its investment objectives and related restrictions and, as discussed above, IR+M has adopted policies and procedures reasonably designed to allocate investment opportunities on a fair and equitable basis over time and in a manner consistent with each account's investment objectives and related restrictions.
 For example, while IR+M's portfolio managers may buy for other accounts securities that differ in identity or quantity from securities bought for the Income Fund, such securities might not be suitable for the Income Fund given its investment objectives and related restrictions.